ajxs/dotfiles/README.md

-# toolkit
+# .files
-A toolkit of scripts I use for mundane tasks
+A collection of configuration files and helper scripts to aid me in my daily responsibilities.